 Licensing of sex establishments

-Sex Establishments are required to be licensed under the Local Government (Miscellaneous Provisions) Act 1982.
+Sex Establishments have to be licensed under the Local Government (Miscellaneous Provisions) Act 1982.

-The law defines the way in which an application is made, which includes advertising notice of the application in the local press and displaying a notice outside the premises for a specific time period to give passers by the opportunity to comment by a statutory closing date.
+The law setsout how an application is made.
+This includes advertising notice of the application in the local press and displaying a notice outside the premises for a specific time period to give passers by the opportunity to comment by a statutory closing date.

-When considering an application for a sex establishment licence, we may only use the following criteria:
+When looking at applications for sex establishment licences, we can only use the following criteria:

 - whether the number of sex establishments in that locality is equal to, or exceeds the number which we consider appropriate for the area

 If your licence application is refused, or is approved but with a condition you don't agree with, you can appeal to the Magistrates' Court.
 An appeal against a decision made at the Magistrates' Court may be appealed at the Crown Court but the decision of the Crown Court is final.

 Anybody who operates a sex establishment without a licence or fails to comply with licence condition or admits persons under the age of 18 is committing an offence.
 Penalties upon conviction can range from £1,000 to £20,000.

 Copies of the Local Government (Miscellaneous Provisions) Act 1963 can be purchased from Her Majesty's Stationery Office.

 The fee for the grant of a Sex Establishment Licence is £2005.00 (cheques payable to Borough of Pendle).